Before I Fall: Plot

-The story begins on a seemingly normal day for the popular 17-year-old Samantha "Sam" Kingston.
-On February 12, known as "Cupid's Day," Sam goes about her day as normal with her three best childhood friends: Elody, Lindsay, and Ally.
-That night, Sam attends the party of Kent McFuller, an unpopular boy at their high school who used to be her best friend, but Sam now treats him badly despite them both knowing he has romantic feelings for her.
-Sam was supposed to have sex that night with her boyfriend, Rob, but he is too drunk.
-Juliet Sykes, a girl bullied by Sam and her best friends since elementary school, attends the party and calls Sam and her friends "Bitches."
-Sam's friends react to the accusation by pouring alcoholic beverages on Juliet, calling her names, and shoving her.
-Juliet runs out of the house.
+Popular 17-year-old Samantha "Sam" Kingston awakens on February 12, known as "Cupid's Day."
+That night, Sam and her three best friends Ally, Elody, and Lindsay attend the party of Kent McFuller, an unpopular boy who used to be Sam's best friend and has romantic feelings for her.
+Sam plans to lose her virginity to her boyfriend, Rob, but finds him intoxicated.
+Juliet Sykes, a girl bullied by Sam and her best friends since elementary school, is also in attendance and confronts the three.
+When she insults them, they retaliate by pouring beer on her.
+A humiliated Juliet runs out of the house.

-Later that night, Sam and her best friends drive home.
-At 12:39 AM is a sudden "flash of white."
-The vehicle veers off the road and crashes into a tree.
+At 12:39 AM, while Sam and her friends are driving home, the vehicle veers off the road and crashes into a tree.
 Sam is killed instantaneously.

-The "next morning," Sam wakes up, and later, her sister comes to tell her to get ready for school, because she is going to be late.
-Sam tells her sister it's Saturday, but then is confused to find that it is still February 12 on her clock - and that the day has magically restarted.
-She goes through the day in a confused fog and watches as the same events repeat themselves.
-However, that night, upon driving home, Sam warns Lindsay, who is driving, to be careful.
-Lindsay shrugs her off, and Sam watches nervously as the car's clock turns to 12:39.
+The next morning, Sam wakes up and finds that it is once again February 12 - the day has magically restarted.
+She goes through the day in a confused fog, watching as the events of the previous day repeat themselves.
+Upon driving home, Sam warns Lindsay, who is driving, to be careful.
+Lindsay dismisses her, and Sam watches nervously as the clock turns to 12:39.
 They crash, and she dies just like the previous day.

-Again, Sam wakes up on February 12.
-But, this time, she feigns an illness and shows up to school late.
-Now that Sam realizes that she is reliving the same day, she does a lot of things differently and can find out things about various acquaintances and peers.
-That night, Sam convinces her friends to ditch Kent's party and to have a sleepover instead.
-The girls wake up in the middle of the night to the news that Juliet has killed herself.
-Upon showing up at the party and realizing Sam and her best friends were not there, Juliet returned home and died by a self-inflicted gunshot wound.
+Sam wakes up on February 12 again, but feigns an illness and arrives to school late.
+Now aware that she is reliving the same day, she does things differently to learn things about various acquaintances and peers.
+That night, Sam convinces her friends to ditch Kent's party and have a sleepover instead.
+The girls wake up in the middle of the night to the news that Juliet has committed suicide by shooting herself.